Nurse Preceptor Training

 Collaboration, Communication, and Socialization

-- After completing course 3, the learner will report an increase in knowledge of the professional socialization of student nurses.
+After completion, the learner will report an increase in knowledge of the professional socialization of student nurses.

 DNP, RN, Gero-BC